Akarshanagoud/Akarshanagoud/README.md

 </div>

-> The included GitHub Actions workflow generates this animation automatically after the repository is created and Actions are enabled.
+> This animation appears after the included `snake.yml` workflow runs successfully and publishes the `output` branch.

 ---